mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

 2D Remove Outlier Filter
 ========================

-The remove outlier filters work in a similar way to the median filters.
+The remove outlier filters work in a similar way to the median filter.
 Upon finding the median, rather than place this in the array right away, a check is carried out to see if the original value is much higher or much lower than the median based on the value of the :code:`diff` argument.
-The original value is only overwritten if the condition is true.
+The original value is only overwritten if this condition is true.

 Slicing Algorithm
 *****************

 The Python code determines how many images from the stack will be on the GPU at once.
-Upon finding the "slice limit" L, the program sends the first L images from the stack and the first L padded images to the GPU.
-If the number of images in the stack N falls below the hard-coded :code:`GPU_SLICE_LIMIT` then the entire image stack is sent to the GPU.
+Upon finding the "slice limit" *L*, the program sends the first L images from the stack and the first L padded images to the GPU.
+If the number of images in the stack *N* falls below the hard-coded :code:`GPU_SLICE_LIMIT` then the entire image stack is sent to the GPU.

 The algorithm is illustrated in the following psuedocode: